Ismailtlem/ismailtlemcani.com/data/blog/merge-python-dictionaries.md

  {'m': 1, 'l': 59, 'z': 3, 'c': 4}
 ```

-3. Using `collections.ChainMap` : `ChainMap` object groups multiple dicts (or other mappings) together to create a single, updateable dictionary.
+4. Using `collections.ChainMap` : `ChainMap` object helps to group multiple dictionaries together to create a single, updateable dictionary.
 Below is an example on how you can use it:

 ```python
 from collections import ChainMap